-Consistent with the forecast for air carrier operations, the passenger service provided by legacy carriers represents only a small percentage of total air taxi/commuter operations with the majority made up of cargo and charter activity.
+Consistent with the forecast for air carrier operations, the passenger service provided by legacy carriers represented only a small percentage of total air taxi/commuter operations with the majority made up of cargo and charter activity.
 In calendar year 2021, approximately 730 operations of the total 5,650 air taxi/commuter operations were conducted by American Eagle, a 12.9 percent share.
-As passenger traffic at TOL is anticipated to return to its original capacity in the near-term planning period, the sharp, continual decline forecasted in the TAF through 2027 is believed uncharacteristic of the Toledo market.

 Both the FY2021 and FY 2022 TAF assumed an approximate 1.0 percent CAGR for air taxi/commuter itinerant operations at TOL in the middle and long-term planning periods.
-Utilizing the same CAGR as the TAF, a new Base Forecast was created showing the initial drop (2022) and anticipated return (2026) of legacy service in the near-term planning period.
-Figure 2-21 depicts the Base Forecast for air taxi/commuter itinerant operations in comparison with the TAF data and also illustrates the comparison of anticipated passenger operations by legacy carrier with the total anticipated operations.
+Utilizing the same CAGR as the TAF, a new Base Forecast was created showing the drop in operations (2022) attributed to the loss of legacy service.
+Figure 2-21 depicts the Base Forecast for air taxi/commuter itinerant operations in comparison with the two TAF data sets.